conservationtechlab/camml/README.md

 will fail due to a change in `pillow` that is not reflected in the `detect_image.py`.
 Here's a hacky fix:

-   sed -i 's/ANTIALIAS/LANCZOS/g' /usr/share/pycoral/examples/detect_image.py
+   sudo sed -i 's/ANTIALIAS/LANCZOS/g' /usr/share/pycoral/examples/detect_image.py

-If this step fails, you may also need to install the TFLite runtime associated with your Linux OS and Python versions.
+If this `detect_image.py` script still fails, you may also need to install the TFLite runtime associated with your Linux OS and Python versions.

 ## Training custom YOLOv8 models